react-native-camera/react-native-camera/docs/RNCamera.md

 ### `Android` `getSupportedRatiosAsync(): Promise`

 Android only.
 Returns a promise.
 The promise will be fulfilled with an object with an array containing strings with all camera aspect ratios supported by the device.

+### `Android` `getCameraIdsAsync(): Promise`

+Android only.
+Returns a promise.
+The promise will be fulfilled with an array containing objects with all camera IDs and type supported by the device.

+The promise will be fulfilled with an array containing objects with some of the following properties:

+- `id`: (string) the ID of the camera.

+- `type`: One of `RNCamera.Constants.Type.front` | `RNCamera.Constants.Type.back`

 ### `iOS` `isRecording(): Promise<boolean>`